 - Credit card number, Expiration date, Security code

-Never design multi-column forms to read like a book, where the left column is completed first before moving on to the right.
-The form itself should still move and be filled from top to bottom, with related fields placed on the same line.
+Never design multi-column forms to read like a magazine or newspaper column, where the left column is completed first before moving on to the right.
+The form itself should still move and be filled line by line from top to bottom, with related fields placed on the same line.

 When writing form content, use your understanding of the user’s task and context to plan your content hierarchy.
 As a user moves through a form, they input and select information based on the content provided, almost like a conversation.